SkyForgerUK/Project_2_RPSSL/README.md

 <br>
 - __User Cases__
 - To easily understand the purpose of the website.
     - When the Landing page opens the whole content of the site is visible.
-The footer holds the full name of the game and, even if user is not familiar with the "Lizard Spock" part, the symbols of "Rock Paper Scissors" is will be recognised by the majority.
+The footer holds the full name of the game and the familiar symbols of "Rock Paper Scissors" are on display.
 <br>
 <details>
   <summary>Purpose screenshot</summary>